 “Songkran Festival, Songkran Day, Thai Water Festival” Thailand’s signature festival has many names.
 And yes, it is finally upon us again!
 Celebrated from April 13 to 15, Songkran Festival is a special time when Thai summer turns cool and fighting becomes a friendly act...
 All thanks to the world’s biggest water fight that’s covered in every single corner.

 While many travelers know that Songkran Day is also the traditional Thai New Year, water fight has become synonymous with the festival.
 Many travelers have enjoyed the Thai Water Festival aspect, but few have experienced the traditional beauty of Thai New Year.
-Crazy or calm, your Songkran Day can go either way depending on where you go.
+So how about enjoying both fun and lovely moments on this special day?

 Did you know that water splashing is more than a fun way to cool down?
 It symbolizes washing off other people’s bad luck and sins.
 After all, it’s Thai New Year.
 Time for fresh beginnings and well wishes.